 A submode of long mode.
-In compatibility mode, the default address size is 32 bits, and legacy 16-bit applications run without modification.
+In compatibility mode, the default address size is 32 bits, and legacy 16-bit and 32-bit applications run without modification.

 commit

 To irreversibly write, in program order, an instruction's result to software-visible storage, such as a register (including flags), the data cache, an internal write buffer, or memory.